Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CHM 361 Physical Chemistry I (3 Credits)

-Quantitative study of the structure and physical properties of matter including study of the laws governing chemical interaction and the foundations upon which these laws rests.
+Quantitative study of the structure and physical properties of matter, including study of the laws governing chemical interaction and the foundations upon which these laws rest.
 Covers energy change accompanying physical and chemical changes.
-Must be tak
+Must be taken in sequence.

 CHM 362 Physical Chemistry II (3 Credits)

-Quantitative study of the structure and physical properties of matter including study of the laws governing chemical interaction and the foundations upon which these laws rests.
+Quantitative study of the structure and physical properties of matter, including study of the laws governing chemical interaction and the foundations upon which these laws rest.
 Covers energy change accompanying physical and chemical changes.
-Must be t
+Must be taken in sequence.

 CHM 363L Physical Chemistry Laboratory (2 Credits)